Our Canal Cruising Companion

 Ruby and her friend from over the road...
 Rory the three legged cat - July 2017

+It is said that dogs grow like their owners and this is most certainly the case with Ruby.
+When Ange is tired she is moody.
+When I am hungry I am moody.
+These traits seem to have rubbed off on Ruby as she exhibits exactly the same behaviours as her owners!
 Family members have all agreed with us that Ruby possesses most of the traits of the dogs we have had previously (except for Prinny's doziness)... the wisdom and faithfulness of Misty, the beauty and playfulness of Prinny plus the intelligence, fun-loving personality and friendship of Maxi.
 She has grown into a beautiful, well behaved, playful, loving and astute young dog with a good sense of humour.
 She is affectionate, loyal, protective, good company and seems to be enjoying being a part of our family as much as we are enjoying her being part of it.
-We are now looking forward to sharing our lives and canal cruising adventures with this addition to our family/boat crew.
+We are now looking forward to sharing our lives and canal cruising adventures with this wonderful addition to our family/boat crew.

 Basking in the sunshine at Sykes' Hollow on the Middlewich Branch of the Shropshire Union Canal - August 2017